Bradycardia ACLS Algorithm

 How is Bradycardia Treated in ACLS?

-The go-to medication for managing symptomatic bradycardia, according to the ACLS guidelines, is atropine.
+The go-to medication for managing symptomatic bradycardia, according to the ACLS bradycardia algorithm guidelines, is atropine.
 Doctors typically administer it at a dose of 1 mg through an IV push, and this can be repeated every 3-5 minutes if needed, up to a maximum total of 3 mg.
 If atropine doesn't work effectively in treating the symptomatic bradycardia, healthcare providers might consider using dopamine as the next option.

 Is CPR Given for Bradycardia?